-To support PROF for also chroma component is a straightforward way to solve above problem.
+To also support PROF for chroma component is a straightforward way to solve above problem.
 In last JVET meeting, also PROF for chroma was proposed in a contribution JVET-O0583 [2].
-However, it was not adopted due to increase complexity.
+However, it was not adopted due to increased complexity.

-If PROF is disabled using the SPS flag, it is expected that above visual artifacts disappear.
-However, also it will bring the coding efficiency loss.

 This visual artifact occurs in a specific frame that the motion of object has rotation and a long-time distance such as the frame number 16 in RA case.
-This contribution proposes the other way that an encoder controls PROF on/off in slice level, and propose to add slice level flag for PROF. The syntax changes are described in below subclause.
+This contribution proposes the other way that an encoder controls PROF on/off in slice level, and proposes to add slice level flags for PROF. The syntax changes are described in below subclause.
 The detail draft text, the file is included in this contribution.